bahmutov/cypress-pagination-challenge/README.md

 # cypress-pagination-challenge

+📺 Watch the introduction in [Cypress Pagination Challenge](https://youtu.be/DgUIfQLFOcM)

 Can you implement the following test using Cypress?
 You can write plain Cypress code or use [any plugins](https://cypress.tips/courses/cypress-plugins), but the code has to be:

 1. correct